ReentrantCoder/present/sdp/conclusion.md

 ####Code and Figures

-I got all of the UML diagrams from Liz Boese's CSCI 5828 lecture slides.
+I got the facade UML diagram from wikipedia and all of other the UML diagrams from Liz Boese's CSCI 5828 lecture slides.

-I got the code for adapter from Head First Design Patterns, the code for composite from wikipedia,
+I got the code for adapter and decorator from Head First Design Patterns, the code for composite from wikipedia,

 ####References